MasterOfWebM/WebM-Converter/readme.md

 #!WebM.y.TsM's WebM Converter
 This is a simple wrapper for [FFmpeg](http://www.ffmpeg.org/download.html) to create WebM files.
 My version is generally among the best, due to my experience with encoding videos for years.
-To download it, please click [here](https://github.com/MasterOfWebM/WebM-Converter/releases/download/v0.2.0/Release_v0.2.0.zip), [here](https://github.com/MasterOfWebM/WebM-Converter/releases/download/v0.2.0/Release_v0.2.0.zip), or [here](https://github.com/MasterOfWebM/WebM-Converter/releases/download/v0.2.0/Release_v0.2.0.zip).
+To download it, please click [here](https://github.com/MasterOfWebM/WebM-Converter/releases/download/v0.2.8.2/Release_v0.2.8.2.zip), [here](https://github.com/MasterOfWebM/WebM-Converter/releases/download/v0.2.8.2/Release_v0.2.8.2.zip), or [here](https://github.com/MasterOfWebM/WebM-Converter/releases/download/v0.2.8.2/Release_v0.2.8.2.zip).

 Make sure that you have your own FFmpeg in the root directory of the program, otherwise nothing will happen.
-Better yet, it should be within your System Variable, but whatever.
+Better yet, FFmpeg should be within your System Variable, but whatever.

 ##What can it do?
 This is what she looks like: